-Ambient Intelligent technology (AmT) is a new paradigm in information and communication technology aimed at empowering people's capabilities by the means of digital environments that are sensitive, adaptive, and responsive to human needs, habits, gestures, and emotions [1, 2].
-AIC is characterize by invisible and embedded computational power in everyday usage, application and other common physical objects, including intelligent mobile and wearable devices [3, 4].
+AmIT is an emerging discipline that brings intelligence to our life environments and makes those environments sensitive to us.
+It's a network of hidden intelligent interfaces that recognize our presence and utilize our environment to our needs [1, 2].
+Artificial intelligence computing (AIC) is characterize by invisible and embedded computational power in everyday usage, application and other common physical objects, including intelligent mobile and wearable devices [3, 4].
 The concept of AIC provides a vision of the information society, where the emphasis is on greater user-friend lines, more efficient services support, user empowerment, and support for human interactions.
-People are surrounded by intelligent intuitive interfaces that are embedded in all kinds of objects and an environment that is capable of recognizing and responding to the presence of different individuals in a seamless unobtrusive (i.e., many distributed devices are embedded in the environment, not intruding upon our consciousness unless we need them) and often invisible way.
-In Ambient intelligence, the conventional input and output media no longer exist, rather the sensors and processors will be integrated into everyday objects, working together in harmony in order to support the inhabitants [5].
-By relying on various artificial intelligence techniques, AmI promises the successful interpretation of the wealth of contextual information obtained from such embedded sensors, and will adapt the environment to the user needs in a transparent and anticipatory manner.
+People are surrounded by intelligent intuitive interfaces that are embedded in all kinds of objects and an environment that is capable of recognizing and responding to the presence of different individuals in a seamless ,unobtrusive(i.e., , many distributed devices are embedded in the environment , not intruding upon our consciousness unless we need them) and often invisible way.
+In AmI, the conventional input and output media no longer exist; rather the sensors and processors will be integrated into everyday objects, working together in harmony in order to support the inhabitants [5].
+By relying on various artificial intelligence techniques, AmIT promises the successful interpretation of the wealth of contextual information obtained from such embedded sensors, and will adapt the environment to the user needs in a transparent and anticipatory manner.

 Rest of the paper is organized as follows: section 2 discusses the multidisciplinary field of ambient intelligent technology.
-Section 3 presents the main features and characteristics of AmT.
-Section 4 describes the AmT technology and applications.
-Section 5 reviews the Health care applications, and the benefits of both, body area networks (BANs) and dense/mesh sensor networks(MSN).
-Section 5 concludes the paper.
+Section 3 presents the main features and characteristics of AmIT.
+Section 4 describes the AmIT technology and applications.
+Section 5 reviews the Health care applications, and the benefits of both, body area networks (BANs) and dense/mesh sensor networks (MSN).Section 5 concludes the paper.